Marthaquinram/old-ds-and-algo-401/javascript/code-challenges/trees/README17.md

 - I had to understand what was happening first and then worked with team to code it and used resources from google.
 Speaking with Tony helped me get a better understanding of how the BST and BT are working, seeing it visually makes sense.

+## Starting up
+To run the test, do npm test breadth.test.js
 ## Collaborators

 - Danny C. and Tony, and Jim.